Threalligence Logo

 Where threats meet intelligence

-Experienced vCISO Capabilities, Secure System Design, Cyber Threat Assessments, Digital Forensics and OSINT
+Experienced vCISO Capabilities, Secure System Design, Cyber Threat Assessments, Penetration Testing and Open-Source Intelligence (OSINT)

 "Security comes from understanding the business, its culture, and its technology.
 Only when you understand all three can you have the greatest level of success defending against threats by modern adversaries."